How to Reverse an Array in PowerShell

 PowerShell reverse array pipeline

-You start with an empty array and fill it up in reverse order from the original.
+We start with an empty array and add items from the original array in reverse order using a for loop.

 $array = 1,2,3,4,5